 As an example, if there is the need to add extra bonds that are not present in the standard force field definitions, this is the procedure to make the necessary modifications.
-As a specific example, some proteins contain two metals adjacent to each other for which it may be useful to place a bond between the ions.
-For example, the protein 3bi0 has two Zn ions adjacent to each other for which a bond may be added to restrain the distance between the ions to that in the crystal structure.
-See the GROMACS documentation on how to modify the .top and ffbonded.itp files.
+For example, some proteins contain two metals ions adjacent to each other, in which case it may be useful to place a bond connecting the ions.
+The protein 3bi0 has two Zn ions adjacent to each other, and adding such a bond is useful to restrain the distance between the ions to that in the crystal structure.
+Please refer to the GROMACS documentation regarding to modify the .top and ffbonded.itp files.

 First, run the following command.
-This will copy the basic force field and generate initial topology file to 1_setup, so you can edit them.
+This will copy the basic force field to and generate an initial topology file in 1_setup/, allowing you to edit them.